whitneyburton/portfolios/students/1510/steve-oscar-olson/20151120-steven-oscar-olson-m1.markdown

 I came to Turing to accomplish a career change in the most efficient and effective way - full immersion.

-My goal for the first module was to confirm two things - that I'm capable succeeding in this environment, and that I do in fact enjoy the challenge and process of writing code.
+My goal for the first module was to confirm two things - that I'm capable of succeeding in this environment, and that I do in fact enjoy the challenge and process of writing code.

 Despite having moments of self-doubt throughout the module, I do now feel confident that I will succeed in the program and that I have made a great choice in pursing this change.